A Beginner’s Guide to the New Google Search Console

 URL Inspection Tool

-Now there is a nice big search bar at the top of every page which allows you to enter any URL on your website and inspect it.
+Now there is a nice big search bar at the top of every page.
+This allows you to enter any URL on your website and inspect it.

 This will provide you with information on: